ServiceNow CMDB Best Practices: Complete 2026 Guide

 What makes a healthy ServiceNow CMDB?

 A healthy ServiceNow CMDB has four measurable characteristics: high correctness (CI attribute values match actual infrastructure state, verified by discovery), high completeness (mandatory fields populated across all CI classes), strong compliance (records follow naming conventions and lifecycle standards), and full ownership coverage (every CI class has a named data steward).
-In 2026, a fifth characteristic applies to any organization adopting agentic IT: every CI carries provenance metadata, policy attributes, and a freshness validation timestamp so AI agents can act safely on CMDB data.
+In 2026, a fifth characteristic applies to any organization adopting agentic IT: every CI carries source lineage metadata, policy attributes, and a freshness validation timestamp so AI agents can act safely on CMDB data.
+For the full governance framework — including RACI, KPIs, and policy templates — see the ServiceNow CMDB Governance Best Practices guide.

 How do you keep a ServiceNow CMDB accurate?